eradiate/eradiate/docs/rst/getting_started/building.rst

     source setpath.sh

-Note that this step is optional if you followed the instructions for :ref:`automated Conda environment setup <sec-getting_started-building-automated_conda>`
+Note that this step is optional if you followed the instructions for :ref:`automated Conda environment setup <sec-getting_started-building-setup_automation>`

-.. _sec-getting_started-building-mitsuba:
+.. _sec-getting_started-building_mitsuba:

 Building the Mitsuba kernel
 ---------------------------